emilylenpen/walterscs499capstone/index.md

 You can read the full narrative of the artifact enhancement [here](/Narratives/Software Design and Engineering Narrative.pdf).
 This narrative includes a further breakdown of the troubleshooting process and meeting outcomes related to this category.
+Overall, the Software Design and Engineering enhancement saw changes in role-based access control which resulted in a need for significant structural changes of the original application to store user data in a way that is more efficient and creates a better opportunity for users to have proper access to certain aspects of inventory management which helps to keep items secure.
+The resulting UI changes keep the app more streamlined depending on user needs and are relevant to what the user is capable of performing.
+Toasts are used throughout these changes to help communicate with the user what the application is performing.

 ---